Good Lovin': The Young Rascals' version

+Charts

 Other versions

 British group Brian Poole and the Tremeloes released their version in 1965, before the Young Rascals single.
 In June 1965, The Who recorded a live version for the radio program Top Gear.
+That version would be featured on the 2000 BBC Sessions album.

 Tommy James and the Shondells released a version on their 1966 album Hanky Panky.

 Gilberto Cruz Sextet covered the song for their LP The Groovy Sounds, the first LP recorded by Cotique Records, a label founded by George Goldner for salsa music, soul and funk.

 The Residents recorded a cover of the song for the album The Third Reich 'n Roll as a part of "Hitler was a Vegetarian".

 Mary Wells included her version of the song on her 1966 album The Two Sides of Mary Wells.

 "Good Lovin'" was the title song of a 2008 album by Australian singer David Campbell.

 A popular version was by the Grateful Dead, who made it a workhorse of their concert rotation, appearing almost every year from 1969 on.
-It was sung in their early years during the 1960s by Ron "Pigpen" McKernan and later by Bob Weir.
+It was sung in their early years during the 1960s and early 1970s by Ron "Pigpen" McKernan and later by Bob Weir.
 The Weir rendition was recorded for the group's 1978 Shakedown Street album and came in for a good amount of criticism: Rolling Stone said it "feature[d] aimless ensemble work and vocals that Bob Weir should never have attempted."
 On November 11, 1978, the Grateful Dead performed it on Saturday Night Live.

 John Paul Young covered the song on his album The Singer (1981).

 Bobby McFerrin recorded a version for his Simple Pleasures album in 1988.

 Bruce Springsteen performed a version in 2009 at the London Calling: Live in Hyde Park concert.

 Film and television appearances

 The Rascals' "Good Lovin'" was used in 1983 the film The Big Chill.
 The false ending was used for dramatic effect, in which the character Chloe says about the character who committed suicide, while the song is playing in the background..

+In the Moonlighting episode "Atomic Shakespeare," (S3, E7), David Addison (Bruce Willis) performed the song in-character as Petruchio, in the episode's parody of The Taming of the Shrew.

 A cover of the song "Good Lovin'" was used in 1988 the film Salsa.